Publishing test result files

 You can also specify multiple test result files.
 In this case SpecSync will merge the results and publish them as a single Test Run.

-The --testResultFile command line option allows specifying multiple files, separated by a semicolon (;).
+The `--testResult` command line option allows specifying multiple files by using the option multiple times or separated by a semicolon (`;`).

 Multiple test results files can also be specified by specifying a folder name.
 In this case SpecSync will scan through the folder and uses all files that are supported by the specified format setting (e.g. all TRX files).